|

 and settings.

-The very structure of money is based on scarcity.
-In cases where money
+The very structure of money is based

-is easily accessible to everybody without consequences not much is there
+on scarcity.
+In cases where money is easily accessible to everybody without

-to be exchanged, as it was the case in former communist countries.
-In
+consequences there is not much to be exchanged, as was the case in the

-other precarious situations where plenty of money is in circulation, the
+of money is in circulation, the currency is worth little and inflation

-currency is worth little and inflation can render it less relevant.
-In
+can render it less relevant.
+In such circumstances, significant exchange

-that given currency.
-Scarcity of money is therefore an intrinsic element
+resumes without paper money of that given currency.
+Scarcity of money

-for the proper functioning of money, which brings to my mind the omnipresent
+which brings to my mind the omnipresent structure of dreams as Wunschtraum,

-structure of dreams as Wunschtraum, the dream in which we desire and want
+the dream in which we desire and want something.
+Money and dreams are

-something.
-Money and dreams are therefore perfect bed fellows in our wishing
+therefore perfect bed fellows in our wishing system.
+The discrepancy between

-system.
-The discrepancy between reality and dreams concerning the allocation
+reality and dreams concerning the allocation of wealth, love, time, space,

-of wealth, love, time, space, justice, power and everything else is most
+justice, power and everything else is most likely one of the driving force

-likely one of the driving force in oneiric ambitions.
-Mocking the world
+in oneiric ambitions.
+Mocking the world of material differences, one might

-dreaming if you have got it already?
-It is difference that powers
+ask, Whats the point of dreaming if you have got it already?

-our dreams and the world in which we dream.
+It is difference that powers our dreams and the world in which we dream.

 Money as a generalized medium of communication has the powerful capacity